 Family continues to be a wellspring of inspiration and learning for Blanco.
 His third book of poetry, Looking for The Gulf Motel, is a genealogy of the heart, exploring how his family’s emotional legacy has shaped—and continues shaping—his perspectives.
 The collection is presented in three movements, each one chronicling his understanding of a particular facet of life from childhood into adulthood.
 As a child born into the milieu of his Cuban exiled familia, the first movement delves into early questions of cultural identity and their evolution into his unrelenting sense of displacement and quest for the elusive meaning of home.
 The second, begins with poems peering back into family again, examining the blurred lines of gender, the frailty of his father-son relationship, and the intersection of his cultural and sexual identities as a Cuban-American gay man living in rural Maine.
 In the last movement, poems focused on his mother’s life shaped by exile, his father’s death, and the passing of a generation of relatives, all provide lessons about his own impermanence in the world and the permanence of loss.
 Looking for the Gulf Motel is looking for the beauty of that which we cannot hold onto, be it country, family, or love.

-*Winner of the Paterson Prize, the Tom Gunn Award, and Maine Literary Award
+*Winner of the Paterson Prize, the Thom Gunn Award, and a Maine Literary Award.